 On January 17, 2025, at a meeting of our board of directors, the chairperson of the evaluation committee reported the evaluation committee's recommendation of the Nevada Reincorporation to our board of directors and summarized for our board of directors the evaluation committee's process, the factors considered by the evaluation committee and the evaluation committee's rationale in recommending the Nevada Reincorporation to our board of directors.
 At that meeting, after discussion and consideration, our board of directors unanimously approved the Nevada Reincorporation and recommended that our stockholders approve the Nevada Reincorporation (including the Plan of Conversion, Nevada Charter and Nevada Bylaws) and adopt the Nevada Reincorporation Resolution.
-On January 28, 2025, the stockholders approved the Nevada Reincorporation (including the Plan of Conversion, Nevada Charter and Nevada Bylaws) and adopted the Nevada Reincorporation Resolution by written consent in lieu of a meeting.
+On January 28, 2025, the stockholders approved the Nevada Reincorporation for Conversion, Nevada Charter and Nevada Reincorporation Resolution by written consent in lieu of a meeting.